Are you an advisor? Go to Unbiased Pro

 • Outdoor activities: Kansas is home to numerous state parks, lakes, and trails, providing ample opportunities for outdoor activities such as hiking, camping, fishing, and boating.

-• Limited healthcare options: While healthcare costs are generally lower in Kansas, some retirees may find that there are limited healthcare options in certain areas of the state.
+• Limited healthcare options: While healthcare costs are generally lower in Kansas, some retirees may find limited healthcare options in certain areas of the state.

 • Tornadoes: Kansas is known for its tornadoes, which could be a concern for retirees living in certain areas.

-• Limited public transportation: Kansas has limited public transportation options, which could be a concern for retirees who are no longer able to drive.
+• Limited public transportation: Kansas has limited public transportation options, which could be a concern for retirees who are no longer able to drive and need to get to doctor’s appointments, etc.

 Best place to retire in Kansas

-If Kansas is your chosen retirement state, here are some of the best places to retire in:
+If you’ve decided that Kansas is where you want to retire, here are some of the best potential places to retire in:

-1. Manhattan: Located in northeastern Kansas, Manhattan is a college town that offers a range of cultural and recreational activities.
+• Manhattan: Manhattan is a college town that offers a range of cultural and recreational activities.
 It has a low cost of living and a low crime rate, making it a popular choice for retirees.

-3. Overland Park: Located in the Kansas City metropolitan area, Overland Park is a suburban city that offers easy access to big-city amenities while still maintaining a relaxed, small-town feel.
+• Overland Park: A suburb of Kansas City, Overland Park has easy access to big-city amenities while still maintaining a relaxed, small-town feel.
 It has a low cost of living and a high quality of life.

 Find your financial advisor with Unbiased.